 On his next goal, to host the next world championships in South Africa, he says, "I need to approach all the shooting bodies in South Africa for funding.
 I also need to bring a whole lot of events companies on board, find a location, venue, and then run the event.
-I've run about 40-odd
+I've run about 40-odd so far even when you feel like giving up.
+The people on the sidelines made the race - at the ready with oranges, bananas, water, Deep Heat spray, salt, ice, and the loudest voices which could just carry you through to the finish.
+I did say to myself numerous times that I would never run again, but now I'm already looking at entries for next year."

 On top of that, he has been voted vice-chairperson of the South African Precision Rifle Shooting Federation and the International Shooting Sport Federation.
-"For some reason, people seem to believe in my abilities," he
+"For some reason, people seem to believe in my abilities," he says.